-The MC5000 series controllers have remote connectivity available utilizing an Ethernet connection located on the back of the touch screen display (see Figure 16).
+The MC5000 series controllers have remote connectivity available utilizing an Ethernet connection located on the back of the touch screen display (see Figure 17).
 Network configuration can be done from the touch screen display or via the webpages and can be configured for use on IPV4 and IPV6 networks.
 Modbus TCIP and built-in webpages allow for easy access to unit and controller information as well as configuration settings.
+Updating the firmware is available via the webpages.